lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-02-Formalising_Set_theory.md

 and performed a series of experiments, [culminating](https://doi.org/10.1007/978-3-540-45085-6_18) in the the Schröder-Bernstein theorem.

-Note that ZF set theory goes nicely into Isabelle, where the syntactic basis is higher-order and terms that contain formulas are not a problem.

 ### TG set theory

 In order to discuss [Tarski–Grothendieck set theory](https://en.wikipedia.org/wiki/Tarski–Grothendieck_set_theory), we need the notion of a *universe*.
 The terminology is unfortunate because "the universe" means everything there is.
 Here we are using it to refer to huge sets that are not everything there is, and nobody thought of calling them galaxies.